AirLand Battle: FM 100-5 draft

-AirLand Battle became the primary battleplan of US forces in 1982, and NATO forces in 1984, with the help of SACEUR General Bernard W. Rogers.
+AirLand Battle became the primary battleplan of US forces in 1982,150 draf and NATO forces in 1984, with the help of SACEUR General Bernard W. Rogers.
 Its roll-out required upgrades to the C^{3}I equipment of all branches of the military, along with similar changes in the command and control structures to take advantage of the massive amounts of information the new C3I assets would be generating.